quixio/quix-samples/python/read/Hello-Panda/README.md

 # Python Hello Pandas

-This is an example on how to connect and handle the arrival of a new stream using panda frames
+This is an example on how to connect and handle the arrival of a new stream and its data using panda frames.

 ## Environment Variables